-Program H19H20.
+Program H20.
 Fair Housing Testing

-The City shall establish-continue to grow itsa relationship with the Fair Housing Council of Central California (FHCCC) and coordinate with FHCCC in working with rental housing owners and tenants to ensure understanding and compliance with fair housing laws.
-The City shall partner with FHCCC to pursue funding (e.g., HUD, CDBG, General Fund) to conduct fair housing testing for discriminatory practices in private rental housing-and provide fair housing counseling training in the region.
+The City shall continue to grow its relationship with the Fair Housing Council of Central California (FHCCC) and coordinate with FHCCC in working with rental housing owners and tenants to ensure understanding and compliance with fair housing laws.
+The City shall partner with FHCCC to pursue funding (e.g., HUD, CDBG, General Fund) to conduct fair housing testing for discriminatory practices in private rental housing and provide fair housing counseling training in the region.
 [Source: New Program]

-- Objective: Encourage FHCCFHCCC to conduct 8-10 fair housing tests to understand local issues of housing discrimination and ensure compliance with fair housing laws, and provide fair housing training meetings/conferences. - Timeframe: Conduct fair housing testing in 2024, coordinate fair housing training annually. - Responsible Department: Economic Development, Housing and Communications Department (Housing Division).
+- Objective: Encourage FHCCC to conduct 8-10 fair housing tests to understand local issues of housing discrimination and ensure compliance with fair housing laws, and provide fair housing training meetings/conferences. - Timeframe: Conduct fair housing testing in 2024, coordinate fair housing training annually. - \ Responsible Department: Economic Development, Housing and Communications Department (Housing Division).

-Program H29H21.
+Program H21.
 Homebuyer Assistance Program

 The City shall continue to offer the Homebuyer Assistance program to first-time homebuyers to help purchase an existing or qualifying new home.
-The City shall work with HUD and HCD to revise the qualifying purchase price limit to expand opportunities.
 Additionally, the City will continue to promote homebuyer assistance programs provided through the California Housing Finance Agency (CalHFA).
 The City will advertise these programs through mailers or similar strategies in areas with high rates of lower-income and renter-occupied households, such as in Southwest Clovis, to increase awareness of housing mobility opportunities.
 The City shall provide materials in both English and Spanish, and/or other languages.
 [Source: 2015-2023 Housing Element, Program 16 and Program 17, modified]

-- Objective: Assist three five households per year with homebuyer assistance to support stability and wealth building for lower-income households. - Timeframe: Annually pursue CDBG, HOME, and other funding opportunities to maintain the Homebuyer Assistance program.
-Begin work with HUD and HCD to revise the program limits annually if needed due to local market conditions. - Responsible Department: Economic Development, Housing and Communications Department (Housing Division).
+- Objective: Assist five households per year with homebuyer assistance to support stability and wealth building for lower-income households. - Timeframe: Annually pursue CDBG, HOME, and other funding opportunities to maintain the Homebuyer Assistance program.
+Begin work with HUD and HCD to revise the program limits annually if needed due to local market conditions. - \ Responsible Department: Economic Development, Housing and Communications Department (Housing Division).

-Program H21 H22.
+Program H22.
 Multilingual Outreach on Affordable Housing Opportunities